 Meanwhile, the Al Saud family in neighboring Arabia continued its effort to consolidate power and spread Wahhabism.
 Led by Abd al-Aziz Al Saud, founder of the present-day Kingdom of Saudi Arabia, warriors from central Arabia called the Ikhwan (brotherhood) attacked Kuwait sporadically beginning in 1919.
 In 1920, some 3,000 Ikhwan stormed Kuwait's Red Fort.
 Outnumbered, the Kuwaitis were able to resist the attack, giving the amir time to request help from the British.
 The subsequent appearance of British planes and ships convinced the Ikhwan to withdraw.
-Exercising its right to control Kuwait's foreign affairs, Britain excluded Kuwait from negotiations that drew new borders for Kuwait, Iraq, and what would become Saudi Arabia In the process.
-Kuwait loss 2/3 ٥f its some territory to Saudi Arabia. provokina significant resentment of the British The new boundaries included a largely uninhabited Saudi-Kuwaiti "neutral zone," which the 2 countries pledged to share (see p.
-2 of Political and Social Relations).
+Exercising its right to control Kuwait's foreign affairs, Britain excluded Kuwait from negotiations that drew new borders for Kuwait, Iraq, and what would become Saudi Arabia.
+In the process, Kuwait loss some 2/3 of its territory to

+Saudi Arabia, provoking significant resentment of the British.
+The new boundaries included a largely uninhabited Saudi-Kuwaiti "neutral zone," which the 2 countries pledged to share (see Political and Social Relations).
 Later, Saudi Arabia initiated a trade embargo against Kuwait which had severe economic impacts.